W4l-store/Amazon-Borders-FBA-Report-Generator/README.md

 ## Troubleshooting

 If you encounter any issues not covered by this guide, please contact the script creator for further assistance.

+## Template Update and SKU Mapping

+### Automatic Template Update

+The template file is automatically updated each time the script runs, based on the "All listings report".
+This ensures that the template always reflects the most current listing data.

+### SKU Mapping Data

+When the script is executed, it downloads the latest SKU mapping information from Google Sheets.
+This mapping data is crucial for identifying which listings are borders and which are not.

+### Border Identification

+The script determines whether a listing is a border based on its mapping status.
+Listings with a mapping are considered borders, while those without are not.

+### Potential Unmapped Borders

+The script identifies potential unmapped borders using the following criteria:

+1. Listings that do not have a mapping for borders
+2. Listings that do not have a mapping for the Blue system
+3. Listings that either:
+   a.
+Contain the word "border" in the title (case-insensitive), or
+   b.
+Have a price between $17 and $20

+These potentially unmapped borders are saved in a separate report for review.
+To ensure accurate categorization:

+1. Check the report located at `results/potential_not_mapped_borders.csv`
+2. Review the listings in this report
+3. Update the mapping information for these listings in the corresponding Google Sheets document

+Keeping the mapping information up-to-date is crucial for accurate report generation.